szepeviktor/windows-workstation/PC-drive-clone.md

 1. Check drice (C: right click)
 1. Shrink partition (C:) to ~100 GB
-1. Take a pendrivet (USB flash drive)
+1. Take a pendrive (USB flash drive)
 1. Copy *stable* release of [CloneZilla](http://clonezilla.org/downloads.php) by [Rufus](https://rufus.akeo.ie/) to the pendrive

 Connect the new drive.